Web Analytics

 cervix after your period

-Gradually rises and firms up as the body prepares for ovulation.
+After your period, the cervix begins to rise and close as the body prepares for ovulation.

 cervical changes throughout your cycle